simoncdn/rtw-head/README.md

 - ✅ Display first N lines of files (default: 10)
 - ✅ Support for multiple files with automatic headers
 - ✅ Verbose mode to force headers even for single files
+- ✅ Quiet mode to suppress all headers
 - ✅ Robust error handling for invalid paths and encodings

 ## Usage